the1lab/1lab/src/Cat/Functor/Kan/Base.lagda.md

 # Preservation and reflection of Kan extensions

-Let $(G : C' \to D, \eta : F \to G \circ p)$ be the left kan extension of $F : C \to D$ along $p : C \to C'$, and suppose that $H : D \to E$ is a functor.
-Note that we can $H$ with all of the data of the kan extension to obtain the following diagram.
+Let $(G : C' \to D, \eta : F \to G \circ p)$ be the left Kan extension of $F : C \to D$ along $p : C \to C'$, and suppose that $H : D \to E$ is a functor.
+We can “apply” $H$ to all the data of the Kan extension, obtaining the following diagram.

 ~~~{.quiver}
 \begin{tikzcd}